dirtyredz/Regenerative-Asteroids/README.md

 __/Back__
 -A command using DeathInfo and Subspace Corridor, to teleport a players drone BACK to there death point.
 --Rusty Servers only at the moment.

-__DistCore HUD__
--Displays distance to the core on the players hud --Rusty Servers only at the moment.

 Any mod listed as Rusty Servers only, are live and active on the Rusty Servers.